Notes On Dissonance

 We need a Dalit feminist standpoint that uproots the entire infrastructure around which ideas of desire are being built.
 We need a feminism that interrogates caste as much as it does patriarchy.

 Dalit women should be able to express their desire to anyone, without feeling insecure about their desirability or having to measure themselves against a savarna ideal — a radical Dalit feminist framework of desire would enable that.
-They have a right to sexual pleasure, in the way they imagine it, with consent and without shame, which includes having adequate knowledge about safe sex, obtaining access to contraception, choosing or practicing a preferred sexual orientation, experimenting without the fear of moralistic judgments, and having the space to talk about sexual pleasure and more both within feminist and anti-caste circles.
+They have a right to sexual pleasure, in the way they imagine it, with consent and without shame, which includes having adequate knowledge about safe sex, obtaining access to contraception, choosing or practising a preferred sexual orientation, experimenting without the fear of moralistic judgments, and having the space to talk about sexual pleasure and more both within feminist and anti-caste circles.
 And they deserve to feel accepted and cherished in relationships, without being pressured to constantly prove their value or susceptible to abuse by virtue of their caste location.
 And they have a right to seek marital unions if they so decide, without being judged by the savarna gaze for making “unfeminist” choices.
 Constantly prioritising savarna women and perceiving them as the only ones worthy of desire will continue to disregard Dalit women and, ultimately, rob them of their right to love and be loved.

 We must rediscover Dalit love within our communities.
 Investing in each other is revolutionary, especially in the face of caste hatred.
 It is vital that we reimagine what sisterhood, community, parenting, friendship, solidarity and family means to us.
 In a world devoid of recognition, Dalit love will keep us secure, valued and rooted.